 Can I bring catheters on an airplane?

-- bringing along extra catheters in case of emergency
+- Pack extra catheters in your carry-on, purse, or backpack in case of delays or an emergency

-For helpful tips and tricks on traveling by air with urinary catheters, see our blog post written by a 180 Medical employee who has real-world experience traveling as a quadriplegic.
+For more helpful tips on traveling by air with catheters, check out our blog post written by a 180 Medical employee who has real-world experience as a quadriplegic.

 What is DEHP?

-Cathing is uncomfortable for me.
+Cathing is painful for me.
 Are there more comfortable catheters available?

 What if I want to pay for my catheters with cash?